orf/wordinserter/README.md

 ### Install
-Get it [from PyPi here](https://pypi.python.org/pypi/wordinserter).
+Get it [from PyPi here](https://pypi.python.org/pypi/wordinserter), using `pip install wordinserter`.
 This has been built with word 2010 and 2013, older versions may produce different results.